Why Choose Aloha Star 100% Kona Coffee Farm?

 Dry/Natural (Fruit-dried)

-Intense Fruity Flavor Taste Method
+Intense Fruity Flavor Notes

 With the Natural process, the coffee beans are set to dry without pulping (removal of the red skin).
 After picking, the coffee cherries are dumped in a water tank just to remove the "floaters" (immature/over ripened/leaves/branches, etc.) and then are set to dry on elevated beds (drying racks).
 It takes about three weeks for the beans to dry, depending on the weather.
 Then the outer skin and parchment layers are removed before roasting.